-Mazda conducts a range of investor relations initiatives in keeping with its policy of fair and timely disclosure of information.
+Mazda engages in a variety of investor relations initiatives in keeping with its policy of fair and timely disclosure of information.

 Full fiscal year

 Mazda had actively been promoting structural reform by taking advantage of its SKYACTIV TECHNOLOGY since the Company announced the Structural Reform Plan in February 2012.
 However, in response to the changing external environment, the Company has reviewed its management guidance for FY ending March 31, 2016 as follows: The global sales volume target is 1.52 million vehicles, in keeping with market demand and the sales environment; operating income is estimated at 230 billion yen, assuming exchange rates of 100 yen to the dollar and 135 yen to the euro; operating income ratio is forecast at over 7%.
 Mazda will also continue to reliably implement the four pillars of the Structural Reform Plan.